 The impact this has had on the traditional sales process has been profound, with buyers no longer dependant on a sales person to provide the information they need to make their buying decision.

 What is Inbound Selling ?

-Now B2B buyers are doing all their own research online, once they are aware they have a challenge, problem or opportunity.
-The modern buyer is visiting websites, reading blog posts, asking quesitons on social media and watching videos to answer their questions.
-Some of those questions include:
+B2B buyer does all their own research online.
+They’re visiting websites, reading blog posts, asking questions on social media and watching videos to answer their queries.

 • What is included in your product, service or solution?